graphile/graphile.github.io/src/pages/postgraphile/quick-start-guide.md

 # Connect to the `mydb` database within the PostgreSQL at localhost port 5432
 $ postgraphile -c "postgres://localhost:5432/mydb"

+# Connect to a database that requires SSL/TLS
+$ postgraphile -c "postgres://securehost:5432/db?ssl=1"

 # Connect to the `somedb` database within the PostgreSQL at somehost port 2345
 $ postgraphile -c "postgres://somehost:2345/somedb"
 ```